kimaru355/shoppie/README.md

 2. Set up the SQL Server database:
     - Ensure SQL Server is running on your machine.
-    - Create a new database named ShoppieDB.
+    - Create a new database named `shoppie`.
-    - Use the SQL script provided in shoppie/backend/sql to create the necessary tables and relationships.

 3. Install backend dependencies:
     ```bash